mattocci27/temporal_dynamics_SE/model_code/MODEL.md

 - Only best models were shown (based on AIC).
 - Ten-folds cross-validation was applied for each (best) model.
 - I added one to abudance to eleminate zero values.

+### Some Results
+- There are significant (p < 0.05) relationships between relative species abudance changes and tratis, but these are due to overfitting.
+- Cross-validated R2 values were negative for all the models, which suggets there are no predicive linear relationships between abudance changs and traits used in this analysis.

 #### model1:
 abundance_2006 ~ NB(mu, theta)
 mu = exp(LA + LS + HEIGHT + DENSITY) * abudance_1976